polsys/ennemi/DESCRIPTION.md

   - Algorithms verified to work, so that you can focus on your data

 This package depends only on NumPy and SciPy;
-Pandas is suggested for more enjoyable data analysis.
+Pandas (2.x or newer) is suggested for more enjoyable data analysis.
 Recent versions of NumPy 1.x and 2.x are supported.
-Python 3.10+ on the latest macOS, Ubuntu and Windows versions is officially supported.
+Python 3.11+ on the latest macOS, Ubuntu and Windows versions is officially supported.
 Older `ennemi` versions have generally identical behavior if you need to run on older Python.